ManimCommunity/manim/docs/source/contributing/testing.rst

 ~~~~~~~~~~

 Pytest determines which functions are tests by searching for files whose
-names begin with "test\_" and then within those files for functions
+names begin with "test\_", and then within those files for functions
-beginning with "test" or classes beginning with "Test".
+beginning with "test" and classes beginning with "Test".
 These kind of
 tests must be in ``tests/`` (e.g. ``tests/test_container.py``).

 Graphical Unit Test
 ~~~~~~~~~~~~~~~~~~~

-The test must be written in the correct file and follow the structure of unit tests.
+The test must be written in the correct file (i.e. the file that corresponds to the appropriate category the feature belongs to) and follow the structure of unit tests.

 For example, to test the ``Circle`` VMobject which resides in ``manim/mobject/geometry.py``, add the CircleTest to ``test/test_geometry.py``.

-In ``test_geometry.py``:
+In ``test_geometry.py``, add:

 .. code:: python